-- 5. Using the on-screen keyboard, edit the name and/or number. - 6.
-To dial the new number, press , lift the handset, or press any of the line keys. - 7.
+- 7. To dial the new number, press the select button, press , lift the handset, or press any of the line keys or - 8.
 To copy the new number to the Local Directory, press the Copy softkey.

 Deleting Entries from the Received Callers List